-Transactions In the Books of Drawer In the Books of Drawee Cancelling the original Bill Drawee To Bill Receivable A/C (Being the cancellation of bill rece Dr. eivable) Bills Payable A/c Dr To Drawer (Being the cancellation of bill payable) Recording of Interest for extended period Drawee To Interest A/C (interest charged for extended pe Dr. riod) Interest A/C To Drawer (Interest payable for extended period) Part payment Received or paid Cash/Bank A/C To Drawee (Being the part payment Received Dr. d) Drawer Dr. To Cash/Bank A/C (Being the part payment paid) New bill Drawn/ Accepted Bill Receivable A/c To Drawee A/C (Bills receivable drawn) Dr. Drawer A/C Dr. To Bills Payable A/c (Bill accepted)
+Transactions In the Books of Drawer In the Books of Drawee Cancelling the original Bill Drawee To Bill Receivable A/C (Being the cancellation of bill Dr. receivable) Bills Payable A/c To Drawer (Being the cancellation (Dr. of bill payable) Recording of Interest for extended period Drawee To Interest A/C (interest charged for extended Dr. d period) Interest A/C To Drawer (Interest payable for ex tended period) Part payment Received or paid Cash/Bank A/C To Drawee (Being the part payment Reco Dr. eived) Drawer To Cash/Bank A/0 (Being the part paym New bill Drawn/ Accepted Bill Receivable A/c To Drawee A/C (Bills receivable drawn) Dr. Drawer A/C To Bills Payable A (Bill accepted) Dr. Vc

-Illustration 6: On 1st April,2019 Anil accepts a bill drawn by Sunil for 2 months for Rs.
-15,000 in payment of a debt.
-Before the date of maturity Anil request sunil that he is not in the position to pay the due amount, so kindly cancel the bill & draw a new bill for the amount due 3 months Sunil agreed to draw a new bill for 3 months but he charged interest @ 15% per annum in cash.
+Illustration 6: On 1st April, 2021 Anil accepts a bill drawn by Sunil for 2 months for ₹15,000 in payment of a debt.
+Before the date of maturity Anil request Sunil that he is not in the position to pay the due amount, so kindly cancel the bill & draw a new bill for the amount due 3 months Sunil agreed to draw a new bill for 3 months but he charged interest @ 15% per annum in cash.
 This bill is duly met on the maturity.
 Pass Journal entires in the books of both the parties.